SECTION 1. INTRODUCTION – 3 minutes

 SECTION 3.
 RTF COMPREHENSION – 15-17 minutes

-Now, you will hear two radiotelephony exchanges in non-routine situations.
-Each recording will be played only once.
+You will hear two radiotelephony exchanges in non-routine situations.

 You may take notes while you listen.

-After each recording, you will be asked to give a description of what happened.
+After each recording, you will be asked to give a description of what happened

 EXCHANGE ONE

-Now, please describe what happened in as much detail as possible.
+Describe what happened in as much detail as possible.

 EXCHANGE TWO